Ari-43/Support-Knowledge-Base/Temporary.md

 ## Current Website Issues.
 - If the user is having cape issues, refer to [Broken Cape](#Broken-Cape).
+- Some pages are [disabled](https://optifine.net/down) to prevent users breaking their capes.
 - Several reloads may be required to access some pages.

 <hr>